-You’ve got a great idea for a book.
+You’ve got a great book idea.
 Maybe you’ve even started to outline or write your book.
 Then the fear starts to creep in.
-Just how much do you need to write to finish your book?
+How long should a nonfiction book be?
+When will you be finished with your book?
 How do you know when you’re “done” or if you need to write more?

 Whenever an author asks me how long their book should be, I give them a somewhat unsatisfactory answer: “However long it needs to be.”

 I know it’s frustrating to not know exactly how many pages or words your book should be, but let me explain.
 Your book should serve your reader, first and foremost.
 That means your book needs to be long enough to get them to the transformation you’ve planned at the end of your book.
 For example…

 - If your book teaches beginners how to paint with watercolors, how much information do you need to include to make sure that they feel confident in their new painting skills by the end of your book?

 - If you’re walking your readers through an important mindset shift so they can have an important outlook on life, what baby steps do you need to take them through to get them to the larger shift at the end?
 How much do you need to explain in each baby step to make sure that your reader really “gets” it?